prathimacode-hub/Awesome_Python_Scripts/GUIScripts/Network Usage Tracker/README.md

 # ✔ NETWORK USAGE TRACKER
 - ### A "Network Usage Tracker" is an application created in python with tkinter gui.
 - ### In this application, user gets the usage of network in his/her PC or computer at every instant.
-- ### Here user will be given a MAX LIMIT of network usage, and if user crosses that max limit, user willl be notified for the same.
+- ### Here user will be given a MAX LIMIT of network usage, and if user crosses that max limit, user will be notified for the same.
 - ### Also user will be able to see the connection status and the IP address related to the same.

 ****